 So!
 You’re visiting Peru, and on the hunt to bring back some momentos, some great souveniers either for yourself or for a loved one back home (maybe even just for the office).

 But what do you get?
-You’ll be absolutely spoilt for choice if you arrive unprepared, so sit back, relax, and get ready to have your Peruvian souvenier options laid out in front of you.
+You’ll be absolutely spoilt for choice if you arrive unprepared, or maybe you want to send a loved one this list so they can choose their own souvenier in advance.
+Sit back, relax, and get ready to have your Peruvian souvenier options laid out in front of you.

 Sure, there are plenty of things to fall in love with while in Peru, and bringing back that perfect gift for your loved ones is a very important thing to consider.
 There are a options for every kind of buyer, and of course, every kind of receiver!
 Below are a few of our favorites: